POWER in Excel (Table of Contents)

 Drag and drop the formula to other cells.

-- IF condition tests whether the supplied number is equal to an even number or not. =IF(A2=EVEN(A2),
+- IF condition tests whether the supplied number is equal to an even number. =IF(A2=EVEN(A2),

 POWER Function in VBA

-In VBA, also we can use the POWER function.
-However, the thing is, we do not get to see many of these live examples in our day-to-day life.
+In VBA, we can also use the POWER function.
+However, the thing is, we only get to see a few of these live examples in our day-to-day life.

 Step 1: Open your VBA editor (ALT + F11).

 Step 2: Go to insert and insert Module.
-This would instantly create a new module to write our code for the POWER function.
+It would instantly create a new module to write our code for the POWER function.

 Step 3: Copy and paste the below code inside the new module.